spicysoup/tic-tac-toe-network/README.md

 ## CSS loading order issue
 You may notice that when you hit the game's URL, some un-styled UI elements are momentarily visible before styles are applied.
 This has something to do with how CSS is being loaded by webpack.

 One possible solution is to put the `bundle.js` in `HEAD` but that interferes with my intention of not confining the UI handling functions inside jQuery's `$(document).ready()` scope (because I want to be able to use them in other modules).
-## Lack of genuine game session controls
-The hastily designed structure of the program means it lacks the concept of real "game sessions".
-When two players are playing, any other browser session to the same web page will be able to reset the on-going game or change its board dimension.

-This problem has its root in the fact that the program doesn't really track the identity of each game session and its association with the two players.
-It can be addressed by introducing a _session ID_ that is unique to a game and persisted in the database.